xt688/SecurePool/README.md

 # SecurePool
-Development board for frontend and backend architecture, security threats, and gameplay logic
+Development for frontend and backend architecture, security threats, and gameplay logic